-- At appropriate times in their journey through school, guidance informing students about approved technical education qualifications or apprenticeships. - All students in Y11 receive appointments and bespoke guidance using Level-6 Adviza advisor, including referring to Apprenticeships, University routes.
-SEND and PP students are prioritised, and referred as appropriate for further advice using the CEC 'What's Right For Me?' service. - All students in Y12 & 13 have the opportunity to speak to a Level-6 Adviza advisor, including referring to Apprenticeships, University and conservatoire routes, and discussing direct entry to work post Y13.
-SEND and PP students are prioritised, and referred as appropriate for further advice using the CEC 'What's Right For Me?' service. - Careers audit leading to Level-6 Advisor facilitated network groups (Y11 and 12) - Careers Lead guidance, focused on Unifrog - UCAS and Futures mentoring
+- At appropriate times in their journey through school, guidance informing students about approved technical education qualifications or apprenticeships. - All students in Y11 receive appointments and bespoke guidance using Level-6 advisor, including referring to Apprenticeships, University routes.
+SEND and PP students are prioritised, and referred as appropriate for further advice. - All students in Y11, 12 & 13 have the opportunity to speak to a Level-6 advisor, including referring to Apprenticeships, University and conservatoire routes, and discussing direct entry to work post Y13.
+SEND and PP students are prioritised. - Careers audit leading to Level-6 Advisor facilitated network groups (Y11 and 12) - Careers Lead guidance, focused on Unifrog - UCAS and Futures mentoring